 March 11, 2026 — NVIDIA is very active around GTC 2026.

-Nemotron 3 Super offers 5× higher throughput for agentic AI compared to the previous generation.
-It is an open-source MoE (Mixture of Experts) model with 120 billion parameters, optimized for high-frequency inference workloads.
+Nemotron 3 Super offers 5x higher throughput for agentic AI compared with the previous generation.
+It is a 120-billion-parameter open source MoE (Mixture of Experts) model, optimized for high-frequency inference workloads.

 NVIDIA and ComfyUI announced at GDC 2026 (Game Developers Conference) an integration that simplifies local AI video generation for game developers and creators, with support for FLUX and LTX-Video models.

-The NVIDIA blog GTC 2026 Live Updates gathers the live announcements from the conference in San Jose — Mistral AI also showcases its frontier models there.
+The NVIDIA GTC 2026 Live Updates blog gathers live announcements from the conference in San Jose — Mistral AI is also presenting its frontier models there in this context.

 🔗 Nemotron 3 Super 🔗 ComfyUI GDC 🔗 GTC 2026 Live